[ Printer Friendly Version ] [ Report Abuse ]

-“Oh captain, my captain,” Pyxis says, but only for my ears.
+“Yes, oh mighty master,” Pyxis says, but only for my ears.
 His brother glares at us.

 “We’ve decided to call ourselves, for need of secrecy, the Association of Slytherin Students,” Malfoy announces, his high, cold voice like teeth grating on a chalkboard.
 There is a pause.

 “Wait,” says Pyxis, leaning forward towards the two sixth years.
 “ASS?
 You’re naming the gathering for the children of the most esteemed wizards in Britain ASS?”

 Cousin Zelda, the small girl and I can’t contain our laughter.
 Pansy gives us a look that could curdle blood.